vidaud/seta/seta-doc/docs/user-guide/methodology.md

 #### Taxonomy in SeTA
-In SeTA, currently we are working with EuroVoc.
+SeTA, currently works with EuroVoc.
 EuroVoc is a multilingual thesaurus originally built for processing the documentary information of the EU institutions.[^3]

-Moreover, users have the possibility to define new Taxonomies if is necessary.
+However, users have the possibility to define new taxonomies if necessary.

-To create a new Taxonomy, users can set it together with the document they are uploading:
+To create a new taxonomy, users can set it together with the document they are uploading:

 - In the SeTA API, through the function *PUT /corpus* it is possible to upload the new taxonomy(*see example below*) .